 A Big Enough Mustard Seed?

-One often overlooked aspect of Christianity is the little amount we should need by way of theology before we can start the task of living the faith.
-Mind you, at least you can see where those first disciples were coming from.
-The excuse of seeking almost impossible levels of faith before getting on with the living bit has always had its temptations.
+One comparatively new phenomenon is that with the assistance of modern travel we live in an age where new religions jostle for our attention, yet there is little evidence that many of our cities or government policies are being transformed for the better as a result.
+One conveniently overlooked aspect of Christianity is the little amount we should need by way of theology before we can start the task of living the faith.
+The excuse of waiting for each branch of the faith to sort out and refine a carefully shaped set of faith statements before getting on with the living bit has always had its temptations.

-I guess the main problem for most adults is that consequences of their upbringing and predispositions are usually fairly well set by the time they emerge from their adolescence.
-And most of us are at least partially aware of our shortcomings.
-We are probably not surprised to learn that biological drives have left us with certain blind-spots and weaknesses.
-Perhaps we should also probably admit that our communities have shaped our politics and our prior experiences have helped set our religious and social views.
+I guess one problem for most of us is that consequences of our upbringing and predispositions are usually fairly well set by the time they emerge from their adolescence.
+And most of us don’t have to dig too deep to notice shortcomings in the way most of us live very different lives from that implied by the any of the main faiths those in our community might claim.
+We are probably not surprised to learn that biological drives leave the human with certain blind-spots and weaknesses.
+Perhaps we should also probably admit that our history has shaped our politics and our prior experiences have helped set limits on our religious and social views.

-We also can see it in others.
-Just try to reshape someone’s thinking about traditional enemies or try praising the policies of rival political groupings and you will begin to see just how much people have become victim of circumstances.
-Maybe this is why Jesus’ basic teaching still gets an unfriendly reception when anyone tries to influence another’s actions using the teaching.
+It is easier to see in others.
+Just try to reshape someone’s thinking about traditional enemies or try praising the policies of rival religious or political groupings and you will begin to see just how much people have become victim of circumstances.
+Maybe this is why Jesus’ basic teaching still gets an unfriendly reception when it is used to challenge any popular excuse for prejudice.

-One reason why the gospel retains the power to disturb and shake in a modern world may even be a by-product of evolution.
-One assumption of standard evolutionary theory is that in order to get an edge over potential competitors each individual and each cooperating group of individuals has a desire to accumulate resources, behaving as if driven by a notion that there is a scarcity of resources.
+One assumption of standard evolutionary theory is that in order to get an edge over potential competitors, each individual and each cooperating group of individuals has a desire to accumulate resources, behaving as if driven by a notion that there is a scarcity of resources.
 No doubt each individual or group who succeeds in taking more than a fair share of resources gains power and advantage over potential rivals.
 The down side is that this also results in attitudes of selfishness and acquisitiveness and makes society uncomfortable for those who miss out in the race for accumulation.

-When the gospel message of forsaking all for the chance to work for love, this is counter cultural and sooner or later there is a clash between, on one hand, the large number who have natural propensities for selfishness and on the other those with a genuine gospel desire to care for others in the wider community and world.
+When the gospel message of forsaking all for the chance to work for values like compassion, this is counter-cultural and sooner or later there is a clash between, on one hand, the large number who have natural propensities for selfishness and on the other those with a genuine gospel desire to care for others in the wider community and world.

 Even a little bit of faith is resented if it challenges cherished prejudice.
 As a simple example of how the ethics of Christianity can encounter widespread opposition, a few years back (in 2007) there was a story in the news about a Christian group using shopping malls in the US as a venue for a painted poster depicting a group of significant leaders having their feet washed by Jesus.
 There amongst the leaders was Osama bin Laden also having his feet washed.
 The poster had been prepared for a Christian conference by an artist named Lars Justinen from the Justinen Creative Group.
 Under this picture there were a variety of captions like “Follow the Leader,” and “Jesus – Still Too Radical?”